Electrocutioner: Buchinsky

 Buchinsky (first name unknown) is a self-appointed executioner of criminals in Gotham City who uses an electrically charged suit and goes by the name "Electrocutioner".
 Batman has three encounters with him.
-In the first, the Electrocutioner murders killer Mike Caine; in the second, Batman rescues Dane Whitney; in the third, the Electrocutioner falls through a window, grips a metal railing, and shocks himself so that he lets go and plunges off a cliff into the river below.
+In the first, Electrocutioner murders killer Mike Caine; in the second, Batman rescues Dane Whitney; in the third, Electrocutioner falls through a window, grips a metal railing, and shocks himself so that he lets go and plunges off a cliff into the river below.

-The Electrocutioner later goes to Manhattan.
+Electrocutioner later goes to Manhattan.
 He encounters two muggers in Central Park and attacks them with lethal doses of electricity from his gauntlets.
 The Vigilante, meanwhile, continues to cut a bloody swathe of bodies in the name of justice.
 He breaks into Charles McDade's limousine and shoots McDade and his lady friend Mona Simpson to death.
-That evening, the Vigilante learns that the Electrocutioner is back in town and is, in fact, targeting the same criminal element that the Vigilante himself is.
-The Electrocutioner is eventually killed by the Vigilante.
+That evening, the Vigilante learns that Electrocutioner is back in town and is, in fact, targeting the same criminal element that the Vigilante himself is.
+Electrocutioner is eventually killed by the Vigilante.

 When S.T.A.R.
 Labs opened a portal to Limbo in Operation Zeppelin, they did this as various deceased criminals wished to return to the earthly realm through the portal.
-These criminals included the Electrocutioner, the Icicle I, Clayface II, El Papagayo, the Iron Major, and the Top.
+These criminals included Electrocutioner, Icicle, Clayface, El Papagayo, the Iron Major, and the Top.
 When Operation Zeppelin's creator Director Jeffrey Simon disappeared, a rescue party went through the portal and the villains captured them.
 They bargained with their demonic jailer, a demon impersonating Etrigan the Demon, exchanging their prisoners to gain temporary mortal forms and preparing to return to Earth.
-They were opposed by the Hawk, the Dove, and the Titans West.
+They were opposed by Hawk, Dove, and Titans West.
 The battle was fierce, but the tide turned when J.E.B.
-Stuart came down from Heaven and gave the Hawk his Haunted Tank.
+Stuart came down from Heaven and gave Hawk his Haunted Tank.
 The false Etrigan offered them a way out through another portal, but he was merely toying with the dead villains: when he sent them through the portal, it turned out to be an entrance to Hell.